-Devart has more than two-year experience of developing visual ORM model designers for LINQ to SQL and Entity Framework and there is a number of satisfied LINQ to SQL and Entity Framework developers that use Entity Developer.
+Devart has almost ten-year experience of developing visual ORM model designers for LINQ to SQL and Entity Framework and there is a number of satisfied LINQ to SQL and Entity Framework developers that use Entity Developer.
 Our extensive experience and skills have become the soundest cornerstone of our NHibernate designer.
-Since our best and time-proven GUI features have been preserved in consistency with those of Devart's other LINQ to SQL and Entity Framework designers, the Entity Developer users experienced in developing LINQ to SQL and Entity Framework will not encounter any usage problems after migrating to NHibernate.

 Model-First, Database-First, or Mixed

 With our NHibernate designer you can use either Model-First or Database-First design approach, or you may mix them in any way you like.
 Easy-to-use Update From Database and Update To Database wizards allow you to synchronize your model and database in any directions at any moment.

 Update From Database Wizard tries to preserve manual changes to the model where possible.
 The Update From Database and Update To Database wizards detect all the database changes that can affect the model and vice versa, e.g. created and deleted tables and views, their columns and foreign keys, column datatype changes, etc.

 All changes are displayed in an easy-to-understand form, and you can select only a part of the changes to apply.
 When updating database schema, Entity Developer considers database server specificity.
 It does not try to perform unsupported operations.

 Tweak the Database-First Settings